Accrual Accounting Examples

-In every organization, Audit Fees has been paid after completion of the year because Audit is happening only after completion of Audit Period, therefore, the entity has to take a provision of Audit fees in his books of accounts.
+In every organization, Audit Fees have been paid after completion of the year because Audit is happening after completion of the Audit Period.
+Therefore, the entity has to take a provision of Audit fees in his books of accounts.

 Note: Audit Fees will be charged under Profit & Loss A/c of the year ended 31.12.2018

-Accrual Method of accounting gives a fair and correct picture of the business, it shows what is exactly happening in the business on a real-time basis.
+Accrual Method of accounting gives a fair and correct picture of the business.
+It shows what is precisely happening in the business on a real-time basis.
 Expenses and revenue booked in the year for which they are related not at the time of cash inflow or outflow and gives the correct profit & Loss for the year.
-The accrual method of accounting helps investors also to take decisions.
+The accrual method of accounting helps investors also to make decisions.
 Medium and big organizations are using the accrual method of accounting.
 Small organizations are not using the accrual method because of its complexity and cost.

-In the accrual method system more manpower required as compared to the cash method, therefore, it involves cost also.
+In the accrual method system, more manpower required as compared to the cash method.
+Therefore, it involves a cost also.

 This has been a guide to Accrual Accounting Examples.
 Here we discuss the top 10 most common examples of Accrual Accounting along with its journal entries.
 You can learn more about Financing from the following articles –